groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### French keyboard

-If you have a French keyboard, the easier is to add
+If you have a French keyboard, the easiest is to add

 ```shell
 /usr/local/bin/setxkmap fr